Skip to content

 Contractor licenses need to be renewed annually in order to remain active, though plumbers have the option to pay upfront and renew on a three-year basis.
 To check the status of your license, you can use the license lookup tool.

-To be eligible for renewal, contractors must complete eight hours of board-approved continuing education courses.
+To be eligible for renewal, contractors must complete eight hours of board-approved continuing education courses for a 1-year renewal and 24 hours for a 3-year renewal.
 Half of these hours must be completed during in-person classroom training and the other half can be completed online at your own pace.
 Approved courses can be found on the OCILB website.

 What happens if my plumbing license expires?